An Open Invitation to Prospective Military Residents

 Wright-Patterson Air Force Base (WPAFB) hosts the Wright-Patterson Medical Center (WPMC), which is the second largest medical center in the Air Force.
 The outpatient pediatric clinic located within WPMC has the second largest pediatric outpatient clinic in the Air Force.
 The recently renovated Family Birthing Center is where the normal newborn nursery rotation occurs.
 The base also has the Patient Simulation Center, which has state-of-the-art human patient simulators that offer the ability to practice PALS, NRP, intubation techniques, intraosseous access and chest tube placement, among other skills.
 In addition to Wright-Patterson’s mission of training future healthcare providers, the base’s other missions include aerospace research and development and intelligence, and WPAFB is the primary location for Air Force One repairs.

-Dayton Children’s Hospital is located about four miles from the base.
+Dayton Children’s main campus is located about four miles from the base.
 Having the opportunity to work there is truly a great selling point for our program.
 Dayton Children’s offers opportunities unmatched by other DoD-sponsored pediatric residency programs.
 This 155-bed, freestanding children’s hospital is the only children’s hospital serving the greater Dayton area and the tertiary care center for 20 counties in Ohio and eastern Indiana.
 This, combined with the large number of subspecialists, gives our residents a great opportunity to see both large volume in standard pathology as well as many lesser seen diagnoses.
 These opportunities help our residents to become well rounded physicians.
-Below are statistics from the 2010-2011 fiscal year demonstrating the volume of available learning opportunities.

 As residents in a fully integrated program, our military residents have the same curriculum as the civilian residents with a few notable exceptions.
 For one, the military residents have their continuity clinic experience at WPAFB while civilians have their clinic at the Children’s Health Clinic of Dayton.
 Secondly, the educational leadership in the program has made medical officer development a priority to ensure that when residents graduate from the program, they are not just exceptional pediatricians, but also a model Air Force medical officer.
 This is done in a variety of ways, including attendance of the Combat Casualty Care Course (C4) in San Antonio, annual visits from the Pediatric Consultant of the Air Force, the Military Medical Officer Orientation course, continuity clinic lectures and faculty mentorship.
 Additional opportunities are available to interested residents, including humanitarian aid missions and military medical conference attendance, among others.